NowlasWolf/OokamiTranslation/README.md

 ## Setup
 Create a "data" folder and copy the rom as "holo.nds" in it.
 For the second game, the rom should be called "holo2.nds".
+## Run with UI (Beta)
+Prototype UI is being made to atleast run the binary with a UI that helps with crafting the desired operation with a GUI rather than dealing with a terminal.
 ## Run from binary
 Download the latest [release](https://github.com/Illidanz/OokamiTranslation/releases) outside the data folder.
 Run `tool extract` to extract everything and `tool repack` to repack after editing.